-Yesterday I discovered that there is a flying freehold element on a house I have offered on last month in what should have been a quick, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a house I have offered on last month in what was supposed to be a straight forward, chain free conveyancing.
 Killamarsh is the location of the property.
-Can you shed any light on this issue?
+Can you offer any assistance?

-Flying freeholds in Killamarsh are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Killamarsh you must be sure that your lawyer goes through the deeds diligently.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Killamarsh may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Killamarsh are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Killamarsh you must be sure that your lawyer goes through the deeds diligently.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Killamarsh may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.